gosh-dre/genomics_nlp_pipeline/README.md

 ## Citing & Authors

-If you find this repository helpful, feel free to cite our publication [ GIF: An Automated Genomic Information Finder to Extract Data from Reports](to be updated):
+If you find this repository helpful, feel free to cite our publication [ GIF: An Automated Genomic Information Finder to Extract Data from Reports]:

 ```
 @inproceedings{